danielairinei/project/README.md

 ### FEATURES :
 - administration of the available services from the admin page
 - management of user accounts, including their creation and modification
-- the abilty to procure a service through the platform
+- the ability to procure a service through the platform
-- more features to be added
+- a notifications system that allows users to be notified through the email every time an update is made to his account or an order
+- a notifications system that allows admins to be notified through the admin panel or by email every time a user makes an order
+- catalog with filters, allowing users to create filters for their needs

 ### DATABASE SCHEME :
 ![Database](https://i.postimg.cc/zDbXW70G/db-schema.png)

+### ENDPOINTS :
+- USER : add, delete, update, getAll, getById
+- ADMIN : add, delete
+- ORDER : add, delete, update, getAll, getById
+- PRODUCT : add, delete, update, getAll, getById

-### UPDATE :
+### JUNIT TESTING :
-- added endpoints to the app: GET, POST, PUT, DELETE calls for managing the database
-- the endpoints for now, are available for the User, Admin and Product databases
+The JUnit testing was made for the service classes available, all methods were tested.
+Testing was made with the Mockito library for mocking the objects, mocking dependencies, and to make assertions about the behavior of the code
+By writing these tests we were able to catch and fix issues early in the development process saving time and effort in the long run.
+This also ensures reliability and easy maintenance of the code.
+JUnit tests were created for all the classes that include business logic.